Geethika-tech/Solum-Web-Developer-Test/B/README.md

 # Note
 1. If the value of n is empty or no value is entered, the value is considered 0.
-2. If the value of t is empty or no value is entered, the value is considered 0 and program is stopped.
+2. If the value of t is empty or no value is entered, the value is considered 0 and program exits.